Ali-Azmoud/persian_datepicker/README.md

 `rangeSeparator` and your custom date separator should not be equal, otherwise datepicker will return null

-You can find the full example in the lib folder
+You can find the full example in the example directory